krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     is to rely on statistical correlations and proxy variables (often pulled out of thin air) to measure the quantity indirectly.

-    The presence calculus gives us better techniques to derive provable mathematical relationships between a hard-to-observe quantity and an easier-to-observe one and using these it becomes possible to construct a rigorous model of the quantity from directly observable signals.
+    The presence calculus gives us better techniques to derive provable mathematical relationships between a hard-to-observe quantity and an easier-to-observe one and using these it becomes possible to construct a rigorous wat to measure the quantity from directly observable signals.

     The presence calculus thus expands the domain of "directly observable" signals, reducing